-- Initiated the process of decentralisation by restoring the legislative powers to the Bombay and the Madras Provinces.
+- Initiated the process of decentralization by restoring the legislative powers to the Bombay and the Madras Provinces.

-- It introduced the principle of election but in indirect manner.
+- It introduced the principle of the election but in an indirect manner.

 - The councils were to have the powers of discussing the annual statement of revenue and expenditure and of addressing questions to the Executive.

 ➢ The Minto-Morley Reforms and The Indian Council Act, 1909

 - Direct elections to legislative councils; first attempt at introducing a representative and popular element.